Our People.

 Jade Williams is a Black, Queer, multi-disciplinary artist from Manchester working in dance, poetry, writing, performance, and creative facilitation.

-She is the Lead Artist for CAN’s Bury Schools Linking Project.
+She was the Lead Artist for CAN’s Bury Schools Linking Project.

 She joined CAN in 2019 working with the Kámoši Juniors Performing Arts Group for children in Leigh.